SoftFx/AlgoBots/100YearPortfolio/README.md

 Additional parameters should be written as Note for the first cell.

 #### **Symbol**
 This is the symbol name on a server side.
 Used to open orders.
-If not specified the value **Name** is used by default.
+If the symbol isn't specified, the value **Name** is used by default.
 String value.

 #### **MaxLotSize**
-Upper limit for a order volume.
+Upper limit for an order volume.
 Positive double value.
 Default value is  **Symbol.MaxTradeVolume**

 ## Filling rules
 - The order of records isn't important